Arif-Bipu/Twitch-Bot-V1/README.md

 # Overview

 Followed tutorials made by "Carberra Tutorials" to create a bot for a Twitch account chat.
+It is a Twitch chat bot written from scratch.
 It has numerous functionalities where it can interact with the chat and have custom commands.
 It also has the use of a database to allow storing of information such as usernames and ids

 ## Functionalities/Commands